 After the PLC installation, clean the ventilation duct to prevent blocking, which may cause bad ventilation, or even fire, faults or misact.

 Do not online connect, plug or unplug cables, which is apt to cause electric shock or damage the circuit.
 Installation and wire connection must be firm and reliable.
-Poor connection could cause misact.
+The poor connection could cause misact.

 The only way to disconnect the equipment from the electrical network is by removing the connectors that feed the equipment.
 Once installed in the electrical cabinet it is very important to ensure the power connectors for proper operation.